 Guajira is an ida y vuelta flamenco form brought back to Spain by sailors from the New World—in this case from Cuba.
 “Guajira” means “girl” in the native Indian language of Cuba.

-Guajira is an "ida y vuelta" flamenco form, which means that it was brought back by sailors from the New World—in this case from Cuba. ("Guajira" means "girl" in the native Indian language of Cuba.)
-This transcription is an arrangement of a traditional guajira in the style of Manolo Sanlucar.
-I’ve included two "classic" guajira falsetas and a rhythmic rendering of a typical guajira copla (verse).
-The compás for guajira is the same count/accent structure as for buleria, but the guajira has a brighter, bouncier feel: think “tropical.”
+This arrangement is based on the traditional guajira form and is played in the style of Manolo Sanlucar.
+It includes two traditional guajira falsetas and a rhythmic rendition of the typical guajira copla (verse).
+The compas for guajira is the same count/accent structure as for buleria, but the guajira has a brighter, bouncier feel: think “tropical.”

-The rhythmic section at bar 65 (and other sections like this elsewhere in this arrangement) are prime spots for a dancer to do some fancy footwork.
+The rhythmic section at bar 65—and other sections like this elsewhere in this arrangement—are prime spots for a dancer to do some fancy footwork.
 If you’re playing guajira as a solo piece, these passages also help to give an arrangement some shape and texture.

-The second (and last) falseta I’ve transcribed here is Manolo Sanlucar’s extended version of the classic guajira falseta.
-The first few compáses don’t need much explanation, but once you get to bar 153, be sure to watch your compás.
-The three high E pick-up eighth notes can throw you off (i.e. fuera de compás) if you’re not paying attention.
+The second falseta I’ve transcribed here is an extended version of perhaps the most standard classic guajira falseta, again in the style of Manolo Sanlucar.
+The first few compases don’t need much explanation, but once you get to bar 153, be sure to watch your compas.
+The three high E pick-up eighth notes can throw you off—and fuera de compas—if you’re not paying attention.

 Played at a brisk pace, this arrangement works out to be a little over three minutes long.
 On different occasions, I have used longer versions of this basic structure both as a dance accompaniment and as a solo guitar piece.
 There is a lot of falseta material out there, so once you have the basic structure and flow down, it is easy to move the pieces around and make it your own.